-Other aluminium-based alloys are sensitive if there are layers of materials acting as anodes between the aluminium-rich areas.
+Other aluminum-based alloys are sensitive if there are layers of materials acting as anodes between the aluminum-rich areas.
 Intergranular corrosion is a concern especially for aluminum alloys with a high percentage of copper.
-In other aluminium alloys, small amounts of iron are known to segregate in the grain boundaries and cause intergranular corrosion.
-High-strength aluminium alloys such as the Duralumin alloys (Al-Cu) which depend upon precipitated phases for strengthening are susceptible to intergranular corrosion following sensitization at temperatures of about 120°C (250°F).
+In other aluminum alloys, small amounts of iron are known to segregate in the grain boundaries and cause intergranular corrosion.
+High-strength aluminum alloys such as the Duralumin alloys (Al-Cu) which depend upon precipitated phases for strengthening are susceptible to intergranular corrosion following sensitization at temperatures of about 120°C (250°F).

 Certain Cr-Mn and Cr-Mn-Ni steels are also susceptible to intergranular corrosion following sensitization in the temperature range of 420°C – 850°C (790°F – 1560°F).

 Copper-based alloys become sensitive when depletion of copper in the grain boundaries occurs.
 It has been shown that the zinc content of brass is higher at the grain boundaries and subject to such corrosion.